park-minhyeong/fetch-wizard/README.md

 A powerful TypeScript wrapper for native Fetch API that provides enhanced features including token management, interceptors, and type-safe HTTP requests.

-> 🔄 **Migrated from Axios to Fetch**: This library provides 100% API compatibility with axios-wizard while using the native Fetch API under the hood.

 ## Features

 - 🔒 Built-in token management (access & refresh tokens)